Apollo3zehn/PureHDF/README.md

 Just make sure the field offset attributes matches the field offsets defined in the HDF5 file when the dataset was created.

+*This method does not require that the structs field names match since they are simply mapped by their offset.*

 ##### Structs with nullable fields

-If have a struct with string fields, you need to use the slower `ReadCompound` method:
+If you have a struct with string fields, you need to use the slower `ReadCompound` method:

 ```cs
 public struct NullableStruct